garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine-the-california-raisins.md

 It took me by surprise, I must say
 Then I found out yesterday

-Ooh, I heard it through the grapevine
+Oh, I heard it through the grapevine
 Not much longer would you be mine
 Oh, I heard it through the grapevine
 And I'm just about to lose my mind